$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Abstract

 \section{Abstract}

-In the realm of autonomous vehicle (AV) perception, comprehending 3D scenes is paramount for tasks such as planning and mapping.
-Semantic scene completion (SSC) aims to infer scene geometry and semantics from limited observations.
-While camera-based SSC has gained popularity due to affordability and rich visual cues, existing methods often neglect the inherent uncertainty in models.
-To address this, we propose an uncertainty-aware camera-based 3D semantic scene completion method ($\alpha$-SSC).
-Our approach includes an uncertainty propagation framework from depth models (Depth-UP) to enhance geometry completion (up to 11.58\% improvement) and semantic segmentation (up to 14.61\% improvement).
-Additionally, we propose a hierarchical conformal prediction (HCP) method to quantify SSC uncertainty, effectively addressing high-level class imbalance in SSC datasets.
-On the geometry level, we present a novel KL divergence-based score function that significantly improves the occupied recall of safety-critical classes (45\% improvement) with minimal performance overhead (3.4\% reduction).
-For uncertainty quantification, we demonstrate the ability to achieve smaller prediction set sizes while maintaining a defined coverage guarantee.
-Compared with baselines, it achieves up to 85\% reduction in set sizes.
-Our contributions collectively signify significant advancements in SSC accuracy and robustness, marking a noteworthy step forward in autonomous perception systems.
+In the realm of autonomous vehicle perception, comprehending 3D scenes is paramount for tasks such as planning and mapping.
+Camera-based 3D Semantic Occupancy Prediction (OCC) aims to infer scene geometry and semantics from limited observations.
+While it has gained popularity due to affordability and rich visual cues, existing methods often neglect the inherent uncertainty in models.
+To address this, we propose an uncertainty-aware OCC method ($\alpha$-OCC).
+We first introduce Depth-UP, an uncertainty propagation framework that improves geometry completion by up to 11.58\% and semantic segmentation by up to 12.95\% across various OCC models.
+For uncertainty quantification (UQ), we propose the hierarchical conformal prediction (HCP) method, effectively handling the high-level class imbalance in OCC datasets.
+On the geometry level, the novel KL-based score function significantly improves the occupied recall (45\%) of safety-critical classes with minimal performance overhead (3.4\% reduction).
+On UQ, our HCP achieves smaller prediction set sizes while maintaining the defined coverage guarantee.
+Compared with baselines, it reduces up to 92\% set size, with 18\% further reduction when integrated with Depth-UP.
+Our contributions advance OCC accuracy and robustness, marking a noteworthy step forward in autonomous perception systems.